pourmoslemy/VeriLogos/README.md

 The inclusion relation

-\[ K_i \subseteq K_j \]
+`Ki ⊆ Kj`

-can be interpreted as an information-growth relation between stages \(i\) and \(j\).
+can be interpreted as an information-growth relation between stages `i` and `j`.

 In this interpretation:

-- stages act as semantic worlds;
+- stages act as semantic worlds,
-- inclusion acts as accessibility or information extension;
+- inclusion acts as accessibility or information extension,
-- subcomplexes represent propositions;
+- subcomplexes represent propositions,
 - persistence under extension expresses monotonicity.

 This creates a bridge between simplicial structures and intuitionistic or Kripke-style semantics.

 ### Modal and Spatial Semantics

 Purely stage-based semantics may not express every form of spatial stability.
-The associated theoretical work therefore examines the role of spatial or modal operators such as \(\Box\).
+The associated theoretical work therefore examines the role of spatial or modal operators such as `□`.

 A modal operator can be used to express properties such as:

-- stability throughout a neighborhood;
+- stability throughout a neighborhood,
-- invariance under admissible extensions;
+- invariance under admissible extensions,
-- local spatial necessity;
+- local spatial necessity,
 - persistence across a designated accessibility relation.

 VeriLogos keeps these semantic distinctions explicit so that temporal persistence is not confused with spatial necessity.